duffcon/SimpleAspNetMVC/SimpleAspNetMVC/README.md

 ```

-Need to populate or initialize the database.
-Create DBInit.cs.
-Call the Seed function to populate the database with books.
+Need to populate the database.
+Create DBInit.cs with a Seed function.

 ```
 //DBInit.cs